 In order to understand the trend of disinvestment under various regimes, let’s take a look at the annual Central Public Sector Enterprises (CPSE) target vs Achievement since 1991-92.

 While there is no significant difference in the disinvestment achievement rates under these two regimes, there is a huge difference in the average annual total receipts from disinvestment under the two regimes.
-As outlined in the graph, BJP-led government’s average receipts from disinvestment are almost three times Congress-led government’s average receipts from disinvestment.
-The BJP-led government’s average annual receipt from disinvestment stands at ₹ 29,010 crores – threefold of Congress-led government’s average annual receipts from disinvestment at ₹ 9,820 crores.
+As outlined in the graph, the BJP-led government’s average receipts from disinvestment are almost three times Congress-led government’s average receipts from disinvestment.
+The BJP-led government’s average annual receipt from disinvestment stands at ₹ 29,381 crores – more than threefold of Congress-led government’s average annual receipts from disinvestment at ₹ 8,274 crores.

 Featured Image: Disinvestment in India